-Your final year helps you develop a deeper understanding of the specific aspects of AI and be able to critically select appropriate tools and techniques to solve specific problems:
+Your fourth year helps you develop a deeper understanding of the specific aspects of AI and be able to critically select appropriate tools and techniques to solve specific problems:

 There may be some flexibility for mature students offering non-tariff qualifications and students meeting particular widening participation criteria.

 A degree in AI from Liverpool Hope will make you highly employable, having developed a range of highly sought after skills.
 With the AI industry growing very fast, there will be opportunities to work as an AI specialist designing or programming a wide range of intelligent systems.
 Your diverse range of skills will make you highly employable in other sectors too.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.